 In terms of input tracking, there are several variations, all of which contribute to creating this fully-immersive world, whether that's individually or in a combination of forms.
 Different devices use different components in order to achieve this, ranging from sensors and LEDs to wireless controllers.

 For example, Sony PlayStation VR offers 360-degree head tracking by monitoring signals from the nine LED lights around the headset with a PS4 camera.
 When it comes to head tracking, low latency is a must to ensure there is minimal lag between you turning your head and the world you're experiencing responding.
-Some devices are better at this than others, with Oculus being one of the better ones offering only a 30-millisecond lag.
+Some devices are better at this than others, with Oculus Rift being one of the better models.

 Motion tracking has been seen in a variety of forms from smart gloves to the likes of Oculus Touch, Valve's Lighthouse and HTC's controllers for its Vive headset.
 Each of these things work slightly differently but the idea is to ensure you feel as though you are using your hands during your experience.
 We won't go into the ins and outs, but a plethora of sensors are involved, as well as lasers emitted from base stations in some cases, all of which helps with the detection the precise position of your head and hands.

 In terms of the most popular head-mounted displays that are currently being talked about, that's pretty much all that's involved.
-But there is one more thing that could add to the VR experience in the future and that's eye tracking.
+But there are other things that could add to the VR experience.
+One of them is eye tracking.
 The benefit of eye tracking would be to deliver a more realistic depth of field, resulting in a more true-to-reality experience.
 For example, the crowd-funded FOVE headset uses an infrared sensor to work out where your eyes are looking in the VR world to then recreate what your eyes would see if in reality, by focusing the foreground or background accordingly.

 Why is everyone talking about VR?